G-Liberta/Utile/frontend/README.md

 samples, guidance on mobile development, and a full API reference.

 # Folder "common" includes common_widget.dart.
-# This file contains a reusable AppBar and a common Container with the gradient background To apply the same style  and background color to each page of te app.
+This file contains a reusable AppBar and a common Container to apply the same style and background color to each page of the app.